celery/celery/docs/userguide/periodic-tasks.rst

 * `relative`

     By default :class:`~datetime.timedelta` schedules are scheduled
-    "by the clock".
+    "by the clock."
 This means the frequency is rounded to the nearest second, minute, hour or day depending on the period of the :class:`~datetime.timedelta`.